dnet/pySSTV/README.md

       --fskid FSKID         add FSKID at the end --chan CHAN           number of channels (default: mono) --resize              resize the image to the correct size --keep-aspect-ratio   keep the original aspect ratio when resizing (and cut off excess pixels)
       --keep-aspect         keep the original aspect ratio when resizing (not cut off excess pixels)
+      --resample {nearest,bicubic,lanczos}
-      --resample            which resampling filter to use for resizing (see Pillow documentation)
+                            which resampling filter to use for resizing (see Pillow documentation)

 Python interface